jpegleg/dwarven-toolbox/README.md

 Leaking data at some level is more than likely going to happen.
 It is about how we deal with it, what our overall controls are, and how the overall security of the system is designed.

 So how can we optimize user supplied input without args, without piping between commands, and without expoosing plaintext to the disk?
 Well, there is still a read syscall, but we can use rpassword crate approach to interactively read a password from the user.
 This is a useful technique when we want to avoid the disk and avoid arg leakage.
-See the `steelforgeon` and `steelforgeoff` tools for an example which takes the user supplied password, then instead of using it directly, takes those bytes along with a salt and puts them through Argon2, to generate the final key material for the XChaCha20.
+See the `forge`, `steelforgeon`, and `steelforgeoff` tools for an example which takes the user supplied password, then instead of using it directly, takes those bytes along with a salt and puts them through Argon2, to generate the final key material for the XChaCha20.

 But as I mentioned, that still leaks a read syscall (which is hard to avoid).
 Most software leaks at least a read.
 Age and gpg have at least as much leakage.